-General Provisions: MI-ROP-B2810-2012, General Conditions
+GENERAL PROVISIONS: MI-ROP-B2810-2012, GENERAL CONDITIONS

-- 9, 10 Compliance Collected air contaminants shall be removed to maintain controls at required collection efficiency; air cleaning devices installed and operated in a satisfactory manner Controls were installed and operating properly during the 9/17/2013 inspection.
+- 9, 10 Compliance - Collected air contaminants shall be removed to maintain controls at required collection efficiency; air cleaning devices installed and operated in a satisfactory manner Controls were installed and operating properly during the dates when the facility was inspected.
 Dust suppressants are utilized in addition to add-on particulate controls. - 11 Compliance Visible emissions limited to 20% opacity over a six-minute average, with the exception of one six-minute period per hour where the average may not exceed 27%, unless otherwise specified in the ROP or in a federal NSPS.
-This limit applies to point source (non-fugitive) emission units at the plant I did not observe visible emissions exceeding 20% opacity during the 9/17/2013 inspection. - 12 Compliance Nuisance emissions prohibited No citizen complaints have been received by the AQD's Detroit Office related to fallout or odors attributed to DTE River Rouge in the period since the last inspection. - 19 through 23, 25 (and under individual EU/FG tables at SCs VII.1 through 3) Compliance Semiannual deviation reports, Rule 912 reports, compliance certifications and report certifications Semiannual deviation reports and annual certifications received or postmarked for Section 1 on 9/12/2013, 3/15/2013, 9/11/2012, 3/13/2012, and for Section 2 on 9/9/2013, 2/26/2013, 8/28/2012, 3/14/2012.
-Please see reports B281023208, B281022346, B281019112, B281017279. - 24 Compliance Submissions to the Emissions Inventory The AQD received this facility's 2012 and 2011 MAERS databases on (or postmarked) 3/8/2013 and 3/12/2012.
-Please see reports B281021072 and B281017448.
+This limit applies to point source (non-fugitive) emission units at the plant I did not observe visible emissions exceeding 20% opacity during site inspections conducted on 7/15/15 and/or 7/20/15. - 12 Compliance - Nuisance emissions prohibited No citizen complaints have been received by the AQD's Detroit Office related to fallout or odors attributed to DTE River Rouge in the period since the last inspection. - 19 through 23, 25 (and under individual EU/FG tables at SCs VII.1 through 3) Compliance Semiannual deviation reports, Rule 912 reports, compliance certifications and report certifications For both sections of the ROP(1 and 2), the semiannual deviation reports and annual certifications were timely submitted in accordance with the terms and conditions cited on the ROP.
+Please refer to the Full Compliance Evaluation (FCE) summary for the specific postmarked dates when ADQ Detroit Office received the semiannual and annual reports. - 24 Compliance Submissions to the Emissions Inventory The 2014 estimated emissions from DTE River Rouge plant were reported on line through the Michigan Air Emission Report System (MAERS).
+The information was timely submitted and received by AQD on 3/12/15.
+The certification was received (or postmarked) on 3/16/15.
+Please see audit report B281029677.

-Unit 1: MI-ROP-B2810-2012, EU-BOILER#1
+UNIT 1: MI-ROP-B2810-2012, EU-BOILER#1